Roller-coaster FTSE rallies after U.S. data

-LONDON A bounce back by risk-sensitive banks and commodity stocks hauled the stock index higher on Thursday after a roller-coaster session, with worries over the global growth outlook easing following benign U.S. jobless claims.
+LONDON May 10 A bounce back by risk-sensitive banks and commodity stocks hauled Britain's stock index higher on Thursday after a roller-coaster session, with worries over the global growth outlook easing following benign U.S. jobless claims.

 The gain by the blue chips was the first after a rocky ride which had chopped 4 percent off the index in just three straight sessions.